hashicorp/terraform-website/content/source/docs/cloud/overview.html.md

 [execution_mode]: ./workspaces/settings.html#execution-mode

 Remote execution can be disabled on specific workspaces with the ["Execution Mode" setting][execution_mode].
-The workspace will still host remote state, and Terraform CLI can use that state for local runs via the [CLI integration](/docs/cli/configuring-terraform-cloud/index.html).
+The workspace will still host remote state, and Terraform CLI can use that state for local runs via the [Terraform Cloud CLI integration](/docs/cli/configuring-terraform-cloud/index.html).

 ### Workspaces for Organizing Infrastructure